Alexandara/nlp_techniques_chatbot_project/README.md

-# Chatbot Project 1
+# Chatbot Project
-A simple Dungeons and Dragons chatbot with a rudimentary web crawler component.
+A simple Dungeons and Dragons chatbot with a rudimentary machine learning text generation component.

 ## How to Run
 ### In the Terminal